FirestormViewer/fs-build-variables/README.md

 (such as required compiler switches), both internal to Linden and external, on TeamCity and on individual dev machines.

+This fork holds data for viewer (and viewer library) builds.
+Changes here are viewer-only.
+To affect both viewer and server, push to http://bitbucket.org/lindenlab/build-variables and pull the changes.

 # Bash Usage
 Intended usage is to clone this repository as a sibling to the source directory being built, then use the bash "source" or "." commands to read